British Columbia Highway 97: John Hart Highway

-This 405 km stretch of Highway 97, named for former British Columbia Premier John Hart, begins at the John Hart Bridge crossing the Nechako River in Prince George, travelling for 152 km north through the small hamlet of Summit Lake, which is situated at the Continental Divide, as well as through Crooked River Provincial Park, Bear Lake and McLeod Lake, to its intersection with Highway 39.
-It then journeys northeast another 150 km over the crest of the Rocky Mountains via the Pine Pass, at which point the time zone changes from Pacific Time to Mountain Time.
+This 405 km stretch of Highway 97 between Prince George and Dawson Creek is the "John Hart Highway", in honour of former British Columbia Premier John Hart.
+It begins at the John Hart Bridge crossing the Nechako River in Prince George, travelling for 152 km north through the small hamlet of Summit Lake, which is situated at the Continental Divide, as well as through Crooked River Provincial Park, Bear Lake and McLeod Lake, to its intersection with Highway 39.
+It then journeys northeast another 150 km over the crest of the Rocky Mountains via the Pine Pass.
 After descending from the Pine Pass, the highway generally follows the Pine River northeast to its intersection with Highway 29 at the town of Chetwynd.
 After a trek of another 97 km east, the Hart Highway terminates at Dawson Creek.

 Alaska Highway

 This northernmost section of Highway 97 is 965 km long, and travels north through largely unpopulated wilderness, intersecting the communities of Fort St. John and Fort Nelson, the latter being just east of the junction of Highway 77, travelling north to the Northwest Territories.
 Here, the highway veers generally northwestward into wilderness spotted with tiny localities.
-As it passes over the Rocky Mountains, the highway parallels the Liard River before terminating just over the BC/Yukon boundary at Watson Lake, Yukon, where the Alaska Highway is numbered as Yukon Highway 1.
+As it passes over the Rocky Mountains, the highway parallels the Liard River before terminating at the BC–Yukon boundary near Watson Lake, where the Alaska Highway is numbered as Yukon Highway 1.